pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_channel-groups.md

 # Channel Groups API for Unreal SDK

-Channel groups let you subscribe to many channels via a single group name.
-You can’t publish to a channel group; publish to individual channels instead.
+Channel groups let you bundle many channels under a group name for subscription.
+You can't publish to a channel group—publish to individual channels instead.

 You can use PubNub via Blueprints or C++.

-- Blueprints: Use the Pubnub Subsystem node.
+- In Blueprints, use the Pubnub Subsystem node.
-- C++: Add PubnubLibrary dependency and access the subsystem.
+- In C++, add PubnubLibrary, then use the Game Instance Subsystem.

 Add dependency in Source/YourProject/YourProject.Build.cs: